-He was my friend, faithful and just to me:

-But Brutus says he was ambitious;

-And Brutus is an honorable man.

-He hath brought many captives home to Rome,

-Whose ransoms did the general coffers fill:

-Did this in Caesar seem ambitious?

-When that the poor have cried, Caesar hath wept;

-Ambition should be made of sterner stuff: Yet Brutus says he was ambitious; An Brutus is an honorable man.
+He was my friend, faithful and just to me: But Brutus says he was ambitious; And Brutus is an honorable man.
+He hath brought many captives home to Rome, Whose ransoms did the general coffers fill: Did this in Caesar seem ambitious?
+When that the poor have cried, Caesar hath wept; Ambition should be made of sterner stuff: Yet Brutus says he was ambitious; And Brutus is an honorable man.
 You all did see that on the Lupercal I thrice presented him a kingly crown, Which he did thrice refuse: was this ambition?
-Yet Brutus says he was ambitious; And, sure, he is an honorable man.31
+Yet Brutus says he was ambitious; And, sure, he is an honorable man (Act 3, Sc.
+2, Lines 94-108).

 Antony culls a handful of facts from Caesar's career and character, selected from Caesar's rich, eventful life.
-The ones chosen here, plus the evidence of Caesar's will Antony introduces later in the speech, show how Caesar improved the citizens' lives while he was living, and even benefits them after his death.
-Some of these facts audience members will recall of their own knowledge (e.g., the captives brought to Rome, the public offers of the crown), insuring their belief in those facts and making Antony seem candid and credible.
+The ones chosen here, plus the evidence of Caesar's will that Antony introduces later in the speech, show how Caesar improved the citizens' lives while he was living, and even benefits them after his death.
+Audience members will recall some of these facts from their own knowledge (such as the captives brought to Rome and the public offers of the crown), ensuring their belief in those facts and making Antony seem candid and credible.

 These examples work for Antony even though they are hardly conclusive evidence of Caesar's lack of ambition.
-His first example, that of Caesar's faithful friendship, is potent not for its relevance (a friend of Antony's may still covet unrestrained political power) but for its humanizing of Caesar.
+His first example, that of Caesar's faithful friendship to him, is potent not for its relevance (a friend of Antony's may still covet unrestrained political power) but for its humanizing of Caesar.
 Every advocate for an individual advances his cause by making his client more likable and admirable.
 People value friendship; a faithful friend is unselfish, reliable, loyal, and trustworthy.
-When an audience values an individual's positive qualities, it will be skeptical of the apparently contradictory claim that he is a fundamentally bad man.32
+When an audience values an individual's positive qualities, it will be skeptical of the apparently contradictory claim that he is a fundamentally bad man.

 The second example recalls Caesar as war hero, winning battles and bringing riches home to Rome (again, not inconsistent with political ambition).
 In the third example, the sensitive Caesar weeps with the poor, but a politician's tears, like a crocodile's, are hardly to be trusted.
-Finally, Antony recalls an incident recently witnessed by the people themselves, in which Caesar refuses a crown offered by Antony in front of a crowd of Romans, over and over and over again.
-Again the evidence is inconclusive; Caesar seems to protest too much that he doesn't want a crown, and the whole scene seems as likely as not to have been a bit of political theater staged by Antony to allay the very suspicions shared by Brutus and others that Caesar spurned the crown most reluctantly ("he was very loath to lay his fingers off it.").33 Upon seeing the crowd's favorable reaction to his refusal, Caesar added more drama, by baring his neck and "offering them his throat to cut."34 Even though Casca was not a witness friendly to Caesar, his account has the ring of truth.35
+Finally, Antony recalls an incident recently witnessed by the people themselves, in which Caesar refuses a crown offered to him by Antony in front of a crowd of Romans, over and over again.
+Again the evidence is inconclusive;